Countries Information & Lifestyle

 Tobago is a beautiful, fertile island with a rich history and is only 26 miles by 7 miles and is a tiny, postcard pretty island with a central hilly range with a flat area in the south and west of the island where much of the tourism is developed.

-The island, regarded as a prize possession, was first sighted by Columbus in 1498 was fought over by British, French and other colonial powers changing hands 31 times before it was finally ceded to the British in 1814 under the Treaty of Paris. at least 25 times.
+The island, regarded as a prize possession, was first sighted by Columbus in 1498, was fought over by British, French and other colonial powers changing hands 31 times before it was finally ceded to the British in 1814 under the Treaty of Paris.
 It was then that another phase of successful sugar production began.
 But a severe hurricane in 1847 combined with the collapse of plantation underwriter's marked the end of the sugar trade.

 Without the highly profitable sugar production Britain had no further use for Tobago and in 1889 the island was made a ward of Trinidad.
 The islanders grew crops planting acres of limes, coconuts and cocoa exporting their produce to Trinidad but in 1963 Hurricane Flora ravaged Tobago destroying villages and crops.
 A restructuring programmed followed and attempts were made to diversify the economy, the development of a tourist industry began.

 Tobago's cuisine is a unique blend of African, Indian, Chinese, European and Latin American influences, overlaid with those of countries as diverse as Syria, Lebanon and Italy.
 This has created a fascinating culinary fusion more interesting than the typical fare found elsewhere in the Caribbean and to most people is one of the highlights of a visit to Tobago.

 Curry and roti are national favourites.
 Roti originated in East India and is generally known as a roti skin, or roti wrap, it is traditionally wrapped around a meat and potato curry and other popular fillings are curried chicken, goat, shrimp or conch and although rather messy to eat totally delicious and must be tried.
 Crab and Dumpling is a local speciality and seafood is highly popular on Tobago and you won't get fresher fish anywhere else.